dcppc/2018-july-workshop/docs/agenda.md

 09:00 - Welcome remarks

-09:20 - Alastair Thomson - "What is HL(NHLBI) Data Stage"
+09:20 - Alastair Thomson - "What is the NHLBI DataSTAGE"

 09:40 - Lightning talks: The awesome things you have accomplished in the past.